Arizona Protective Order Lawyer

 Injunctions against workplace harassment are less common than the other described protective orders.
 Generally, a regular injunction against harassment will suffice.
 However, in some instances, an employer may desire to keep a person away from the place of employment altogether.
 It is up to the employer to request this type of injunction.

 Legal Representation in your Family Law Matter

-Bishop & Martin Law Office attorneys will be happy to discuss your options with you regarding obtaining an Order of Protection, Injunction Against Harassment or other potential alternatives.
+Bishop Law Office P.C. attorneys will be happy to discuss your options with you regarding obtaining an Order of Protection, Injunction Against Harassment or other potential alternatives.
 Contact one of our offices to schedule an appointment to learn about this and other family law issues.